pj4533/AVCaptureMultipeerVideoDataOutput/README.md

 [self.captureSession startRunning];
 ```

 Thats it!
-Look in the AVCaptureMultipeerVideoDataOutput class for details on how it sends the data.
-(The data sent ends up being a fairly low quality JPEG).
+Look in the AVCaptureMultipeerVideoDataOutput class for more details on the format & size of the image sent.
+The NSData that gets sent over the wire is described below.

 ### Peer Setup